vkbo/novelWriter/docs/source/project_structure.rst

 There are two different types of documents in a project, :guilabel:`Novel Documents` and :guilabel:`Project Notes`.
 Novel documents can only live in a :guilabel:`Novel` type root folder.
 You can also move them to :guilabel:`Archive` and :guilabel:`Trash` of course.
-This chapter covers the former type.

 The :guilabel:`Project Tree` can distinguish between the different header levels of the novel documents using coloured icons, and optionally add emphasis on the label, set in